identix-space/Everscale-SSI-Contest-Stage4/docs/stage4-solution-arch.md

 ### Anchoring system for the VC management
-VC anchoring in a blockchain is supposed to address requirements of non-repudiability and unforgeability in the first place, but known issues with privacy, unlinkability, and trust/certificate chaining may arise, which can lead to certain trade-offs.
+VC anchoring in a blockchain is supposed to address requirements of non-repudiability and unforgeability in the first place, but known issues with privacy, unlinkability and trust/certificate chaining may arise, which can lead to certain trade-offs.
 Generally, VCBP doesn't require any anchoring or any specific anchoring to function, leaving room for different configurations.
 The specialized implementation of VC brokerage protocol,